typetools/checker-framework-gradle-plugin/README.md

 For a list of checkers, see the [Checker Framework Manual](https://checkerframework.org/manual/#introduction).

-### Providing checker-specific options to the compiler
+### Providing additional options to the compiler

 You can set the `checkerFramework.extraJavacArgs` property in order to pass additional options to the compiler when running a typechecker.

-For example, to use a stub file:
+For example, to treat all warnings as errors and to use a stub file:

 ```groovy
 checkerFramework {